M-Shrief/astro-portfolio/src/content/blog/astro.md

 Beside you'll not lose any core business values like SEO & performance, you can't just ignore these core values in the market, except in special cases.
 But if you choose a SPA framework like _React_, you'll need to solve these things by adding more complexity with something like _Nextjs_ or a plugin, and this things are great but if you don't actually need them, they're wasting time and money.

-And you can achieve great user experience with features like **ViewTransitions**, which take advantage of the browser APIs to give smooth transition between your pages without needing a JavaScript Code.
+And you can achieve great user experience with features like **ViewTransitions**, which take advantage of the browser APIs to give smooth transition between your pages without needing to convert your site to a SPA only for that thing.

-Because Astro is UI-Agnostic, you can use it as a base to fix multiple business problems in term of migrations, staffing, elemenating some costs and more. because you can combine different frameworks easily.
+Because Astro is UI-Agnostic, you can use it as a base to fix multiple business problems in term of migrations, staffing, elemenating some costs and more.
+You can combine different frameworks easily, solve problems and move on for your core goal.

 ## Astro for Developers